evanchen1233/spring_boot_goal_tracker_web/README.md

 Use Spring Security to perform:

-  Form-Based Authorization\n
+  Form-Based Authorization

-  Role-Based Authorization\n
+  Role-Based Authorization

-  BCrypt password Encoder\n
+  BCrypt password Encoder

-Use Chart.js to generate charts\n
+Use Chart.js to generate charts

-Use Bootstrap to do HTML formatting\n
+Use Bootstrap to do HTML formatting